ODINN-SciML/ODINN.jl/docs/src/inversions.md

 end
 ```

 Declaring a `Law` implies creating a function which returns a specific type for that law.
 That custom type needs to specify (1) any necessary fields to be used (e.g. the `inputs`, its `name`...), (2) its associated function `f!`, i.e. what does the law do, (3) how the cache needs to be initialized for the law to interact with the simulation, and (4) the callback frequency `callback_freq`, which determines the time frequency on which the law will be called during the simulation (e.g. weekly).

-Functional inversions in ODINN are handled by a `FunctionalInversion` subtype of `Simulation`.
+Functional inversions in ODINN are also handled by the `Inversion` subtype of `Simulation`.
+Whether a classical or a functional inversion should be made with respect to some of the components of the PDE depends on how the law is defined.

 ### Functional inversion tutorial